ryanmichaelhirst/modelers-rift-nextjs/README.md

 ### Prisma

-To make changes to the database, create a draft migration
+To make changes to the database update the `prisma/schema.prisma` file

-`npx prisma migrate dev --name ${migration-name} --create-only`

-Modify the generated SQL file, then apply the migration
+Next generate and apply the sql migration

 `npx prisma migrate dev`